Shared memory parallelism in Modern C++ and HPX: Approaches

 \subsection{Parallel algorithms}

-The algorithms within the C\texttt{++} SL introduced with the C\texttt{++} 98 standard were extended with parallel execution in the C\texttt{++} 17 standard.
+The algorithms within the C\texttt{++} standard library introduced with the C\texttt{++} 98 standard were extended with parallel execution in the C\texttt{++} \num{17} standard.
 Listing~\ref{algorithm:taylor:parallel:alg} shows the complete code.
 In Line~\ref{algorithm:taylor:parallel:alg:for} we use the algorithm \cpp{std::for_each} to iterate over each element of the \cpp{std::vector} to evaluate the value $x$ of the Taylor series.
 In Line~\ref{algorithm:taylor:parallel:alg:sum} the algorithm \cpp{std::reduce} is used to compute the sum of all evaluations.
-Note that the only difference between the C\texttt{++} 98 standard is the first argument of both algorithms, the execution policy.
-The following execution policies in the header \cpp{#include <execution>} are currently available: \begin{itemize} \item \cpp{std::execution::par}: The algorithm is executed in parallel using multiple operating system threads. \item \cpp{std::execution::seq}: The algorithm is executed in parallel using one operating system thread. \item \cpp{std::execution::par_unseq}: The algorithm is executed in parallel using multiple operating system threads and vectorization for additional optimizations. \end{itemize} Note that this is still an experimental feature and as of writing the paper only the GNU compiler collection (GCC) $\geq 9$ and Microsoft Visual C\texttt{++} compiler $\geq 15.7$ support that feature.
-For GCC Intel's Thread Building Blocks (TBB), which are part of Intel One API is used for parallelism.
+Note that the only difference between the parallel version and the original C\texttt{++} 98 standard is the first argument of both algorithms, the execution policy.
+The following execution policies in the header \cpp{#include <execution>}~\cite{p2300} are currently available: \begin{itemize} \item \cpp{std::execution::par}: The algorithm is executed in parallel using multiple operating system threads. \item \cpp{std::execution::seq}: The algorithm is executed in parallel using one operating system thread. \item \cpp{std::execution::par_unseq}: The algorithm is executed in parallel using multiple operating system threads and vectorization for additional optimizations. \end{itemize} Note that this is still an experimental feature and, as of this writing, only the GNU compiler collection (GCC) $\geq 9$ and Microsoft Visual C\texttt{++} compiler $\geq 15.7$ support this feature.
+Intel's One API compiler uses Thread Building Blocks (TBB) to implement this feature.